qojulia/QuantumOptics.jl-documentation/src/stochastic/master.md

 nothing # hide
 ```

 Note, that optionally one can include rates in the function output, `fdeterm(t, rho) = H, J, Jdagger, rates`, `fstoch(t, rho) = Js, Jsdagger, rates_s`.
-If one wants to include additional stochastic terms in the Hamiltonian, one can do this by defining another function and passing it as the optional argument `fstoch_H`.
+If you want to include additional stochastic terms in the Hamiltonian, you can do this by defining another function and passing it as the optional argument `fstoch_H`.

 ```@example stochastic-master
 function fstoch_H(t, rho)